backupbrew/switchbrew/NCM services.md

 results in different output data being returned by this cmd.
 Changing any data within the first 0x10-bytes results in the entire 0x10-byte block changing.
 Likewise for offset 0x4010 size 0x1, entire 0x10-byte block at 0x4010 changes.
+Changing the first 0x20-bytes at 0x4000 has the same combined changed output, as when offset 0x4000 size 0x10 and offset 0x4010 size 0x10 were changed to zeros separately.
 This implies that that an AES mode is being used which isn't CTR, where changing data in one block doesn't affect other blocks.

 See GetEntrySize for the total size readable with this.